Taavo Virkhaus: Biography

 In 1966, after defending his doctorate, Virkhaus was named to the faculty of Eastman, where he taught conducting and served as Director of Music at the University of Rochester.
 In 1977, he was named music director of the Duluth Superior Symphony Orchestra in Duluth, Minnesota, where he served until 1994.
 From 1989 until 2003, he was the music director of the Huntsville Symphony Orchestra in Huntsville, Alabama.

 Virkhaus was an active composer, with a body of work including six symphonies, two violin concertos, and a number of solo and chamber works.
 He guest-conducted orchestras throughout the United States, Canada, and Russia, including the Baltimore Symphony Orchestra, with whom he premiered his own First Symphony, and gave the American premiere of Eduard Tubin's Ninth Symphony.
 In 1987, he conducted the Toronto Symphony Orchestra in a program of all Estonian composers, including works by Rudolf Tobias, Eduard Tubin, and Arvo Pärt.
 Virkhaus made several return trips to Estonia over the course of his career.
 In 1978, he was invited by fellow Estonian conductor Neeme Järvi to conduct the Estonian National Symphony Orchestra, and guest-conducted that ensemble frequently on future return trips.
 He participated in numerous Estonian music festivals, including the Estonian Song Festival, at which he served as chief conductor in 1990.
 He remained affiliated with the festival until his final appearance, at age 80, in 2014.

 In 2009, Virkhaus was awarded the Tartu Medal by his home city.

-Virkhaus died on 10 February 2021, in Huntsville, Alabama, from complications of COVID-19.
+Virkhaus died from complications of COVID-19 in Huntsville on 10 February 2021, at age 86, during the COVID-19 pandemic in Alabama.
 He is survived by his wife, Nancy (née Herman), whom he met while teaching conducting at Eastman.